KelkooGroup/theGardener/documentation/Write/Write.md

    - Example, for Project,
       - With "deep" == 1 => show only Project
       - With "deep" == 2 => show Project and Variable, HierarchyNode, Branch
+- "label" : define which label we want to display.
+By default : name of the model, in this example "Project"

 this module will be displayed as follows: